1930 - 1939

 The sweep on Lake Washington was a burden lifted off of the team.
 The men practiced hard throughout the spring as Ulbrickson tweaked his line-up.
 By mid-June all three crews left for Poughkeepsie by way of Madison, Wisconsin.
-On Lake Mendota, June 16th, the Huskies swept the course by open water in each event, and arrived in New York the favorites to re-take the Varsity Challenge Cup.
+On Lake Mendota, June 16th, the Huskies swept the course by open water in each event, and arrived in New York the favorites to pick up where they had left off in 1926.

 On the 24th, the freshmen lined up in a strong headwind and chop on the Hudson.
 In a slow race, they finished a disappointing fifth.
 The junior varsity fared better, but still lost the race to Cornell.
 The varsity, failing to move in the first mile and taking on water, could do no better than sixth, the worst showing ever for a Washington crew in the IRA.
 The 1931 Tyee called it "the most disastrous upset in Hudson regatta history."